-In 2023, the SRA's anti-money laundering (AML) proactive supervision team carried out an AML inspection of the firm to assess its compliance with the MLRs 2017.
-In November 2023, an SRA AML regulatory manager notified the firm that she had concerns about the firm's compliance with requirements for a documented firm wide risk assessment (FWRA), its policies, controls and procedures (PCPs), client and matter risk assessments (CMRAs), AML training records and due diligence processes.
-None of the six live files reviewed during the inspection had CMRAs.
+In December 2023, the SRA's anti-money laundering (AML) proactive supervision team carried out an AML inspection of the firm to assess its compliance with the MLRs 2017.
+In January 2024, an SRA AML Associate notified the firm that she had concerns about the firm's compliance with requirements for a documented firm wide risk assessment (FWRA), its policies, controls and procedures (PCPs) and client and matter risk assessments (CMRAs).
+None of the six live files reviewed during the inspection had CMRAs carried out on them.

 These concerns led to a referral to the SRA's AML investigation team.
+The firm was provided with guidance and it took steps to rectify the issues and bring itself into compliance with the MLRs 2017.